 A default 404 page is about as exciting as a dentist’s waiting room.
 While functional in its’ purpose, it is often boring, bland, yet informative.
 A typical 404 page uses black text on a white page with a basic message of “The page cannot be found” followed by general reasons why and then options to go back or search the internet.

 Let’s review the checklist for this page.
-Is there any branding in place such as color scheme, fonts, or layout?
+Is there any branding in places such as color scheme, fonts, or layout?
 No. Is there anything engaging about this page?
 No. Does the user feel as if this is possibly their fault or might be confused as to why they are on this page?
 Yes.
 Can this confusion cause frustration which increases bounce rates?
 Yes.

 404 Error Pages should be: